In this article, I am going to discuss different methods how to propagate Begonia maculata.

 Step 2: Take a Stem Cutting

-For you to use water as a medium for propagating Begonia Maculata, you can use a stem or leaf cutting of a Begonia maculata.
+To use water as a medium for propagating Begonia Maculata, use a stem or leaf cutting of a Begonia maculata.

 Cut one of the stems at an angle using clean, sharpened scissors.
 Otherwise, you can also use pruned cuttings if you have them.